How to do Disneyland in Summer 2023 | Tips for a cool, magical adventure

 Check Disneyland’s website for attraction closures.
 There’s nothing that spells disappointment like showing up to take a ride on Space Mountain and finding out it’s closed for refurbishment.
 Know ahead of time what to expect to prevent any unexpected family disappointments.
 You can find the list of Closed for Refurbishment rides at the bottom of this page on Disneyland’s website.

 First-time visitor?
-Make sure you are familiar with the Genie+ system.
+Make sure you are familiar with the Lightning Lane Multi Pass system.
 Download the Disneyland app and learn how to use it.
 Whatever you can do to beat the heat and reduce your time waiting in line is a lifesaver!
 You’ll be thanking yourself later when you realize how much time you have saved!

 Make dining reservations in advance!
 Summers are crowded at Disneyland and those favorite restaurants fill up quickly.
 While there are many grab-and-go options, there is something to be said for being waited on when you’re on vacation.
-Make your dining reservations up to 60 days in advance online or by calling (714) 781-DINE (3463).
+Make your dining reservations up to 60 days in advance online.

 Splurge on a dining package for popular night time entertainment like Fantasmic! rather than fight the crowds for a good place to sit.
 Having one worthy splurge during the trip can make all the difference!
 Relax, dine, and enjoy the show.
 Here are our tips on getting the best Disneyland dining reservations.